mrmurilo75/bin/setup/README.md

 The setups scrips are here on the home along with some utility-scripts.

 There are three incremental setup levels for different enviroments/machines:
- - [X] essencials - basically updating linux build
+ - [X] essentials - basically updating linux build
- - [X] minimal    - browser and other cli necessities (running essencials is optional)
+ - [X] minimal    - browser and other cli necessities (running essentials is optional)
  - [X] basic      - multi-browser and more utilities
  - [X] devs       - most things needed for a working development/study environment
  - [X] extras     - other things that may come in hand